 Mono Symptoms: Recovering From Glandular Fever and Epstein-Barr Virus

-- Explains what Glandular Fever is - countering some common misconceptions of the disease
+- Explain what glandular fever is - countering some common misconceptions of the disease

-- Outlines my own story of diagnosis and recovery in the hope that it will help those of you feeling uncertain about the disease, and;
+- Outline my own story of diagnosis and recovery in the hope that it will help those of you feeling uncertain about the disease, and;

-- Offers some pointers for enduring the recovery
+- Offer some pointers for enduring the recovery

 Typical symtoms and prognosis

-According to Medilexicon's medical dictionary, Glandular Fever, also known as"Infectious mononucleosis is an acute febrile illness caused by the Epstein-Barr virus, a member of the Herpesviridae family". the Epstein-Barr virus is generally spread through saliva, and is notoriously contagious in the time before symptoms begin to show.
+According to Medilexicon's medical dictionary, Glandular Fever, also known as infectious mononucleosis, is "an acute febrile illness caused by the Epstein-Barr virus, a member of the Herpesviridae family."
+The Epstein-Barr virus is generally spread through saliva, and it is notoriously contagious in the time before symptoms begin to show.
 When symptoms do appear, they usually include:

 How long did it take you to recover from glandular fever?

 - a high temperature (fever)